This is the fourth chapter in a series of articles covering Assets, Resources and resource management in Unity 5.

 Prior to Unity 5.3, Objects could not be compressed individually inside an AssetBundle.
 As a consequence, if a version of Unity before 5.3 is instructed to read one or more Objects from a compressed AssetBundle, Unity had to decompress the entire AssetBundle.
 Generally, Unity cached a decompressed copy of the AssetBundle to improve loading performance for subsequent loading requests on the same AssetBundle.

-AssetBundles can be loaded via fivedistinct APIs.
-The behavior of these five APIs is different depending on two criteria:
+AssetBundles can be loaded via four distinct APIs.
+The behavior of these four APIs is different depending on two criteria: